 Hedging Bets on Favourites

 Betting on sports involves making predictions but sport can sometimes be very unpredictable.
-Every contest will have a favourite and an underdog but no matter how certain an outcome may seem, upsets can still happen.
-That is what makes sports so exciting to watch but it is also what makes betting for profit so tricky.
+Every contest will have a favourite and an underdog but no matter how certain an outcome may seem, upsets still happen.
+That is what makes sports so exciting to watch but it is also what makes betting for profit so difficult.

 Hedging basically means placing a counter bet as an insurance policy.
 The term derives from the way in which a gardener protects an area by planting a hedge around it.
 It is one of the earliest known betting strategies and was first applied to horse race wagering.
 When used correctly, hedging can be a useful strategy and can it help punters to minimise their losses over time.
 However, it can also reduce potential profits, so it must be used in a productive and well thought out manner.